-- a.
-NG units with weapon system video and tactical ISR capabilities may collect imagery during formal and continuation training missions as long as the collected imagery is not for obtaining information about specific U.S. persons or private property.
-Collected imagery may incidentally include U.S. persons or private property without consent.
-For example, imagery could be collected of a private structure so that the imagery can be used as a visual navigational aid or to simulate targeting during training.
-However, imagery may not be collected to gather any specific information about a U.S. person or private entity, without consent, nor may stored imagery be retrievable by reference to a U.S. person's identifiers. - b.
-NG fighter, bomber, remotely piloted aircraft, and unmanned aircraft systems operations, exercises, and training missions will not conduct surveillance on any specifically-identified U.S. persons without consent, unless expressly approved by the SecDef, IAW U.S. law and regulations.
-Civilian LEAs, such as U.S. Customs and Border Protection, the Federal Bureau of Investigations, U.S. Immigration and Customs Enforcement, and the U.S. Coast Guard, will handle all such data. - c.
-A critical component of NG sensor operator training is to prepare crews to conduct missions in deployed locations, including the ability to track mobile objects in both urban and rural settings.
-NG personnel are not authorized to record or retain data acquired during these training missions, nor will this data be disseminated in any form, unless otherwise required by law or policy, subject to explicit NGB-J2 approval.
-To enable this training, airborne assets equipped with electro-optical, infrared, synthetic-aperture radar, or moving-target indicator sensors may perform visual reconnaissance of random vehicles on public roadways, without consent, during training missions under the following conditions: - (1) All appropriate activities of this nature are supported by an applicable PUM that addresses the activity in detail as prescribed in this enclosure. - (2) Proper approval authority and other applicable permissions (that is, Federal Aviation Administration approval for unmanned aircraft systems and remotely piloted aircraft airspace) for the training have been acquired. - (3) Sensors will not be used to gather, or attempt to gather, information that could lead to identifying a specific U.S. person or the person's identifiably unique features.
-The "targets" captured during these visual reconnaissance training activities are not recorded or retained on weapon system platform or off-board media.
+b.
+NG fighter, bomber, remotely piloted aircraft, and unmanned aircraft systems operations, exercises, and training missions will not conduct surveillance on any specifically identified USPERs without consent, unless expressly approved by the SecDef, IAW U.S. law and regulations.
+Civilian law enforcement agencies, such as U.S. Customs and Border Protection, the Federal Bureau of Investigation, U.S. Immigration and Customs Enforcement, and the U.S. Coast Guard, will handle all such data.

+c.
+A critical component of NG sensor operator training is preparing crews to conduct missions in deployed locations, which includes the ability to track mobile objects in both urban and rural settings.
+NG personnel are not authorized to retain data acquired during these training missions, nor will this data be disseminated in any form, unless otherwise required by law or policy and subject to servicing JA review.
+Intelligence component capability aircraft will follow Procedure 3 of reference e and this manual, aircraft conducting non-intelligence activity will follow reference dd and reference ee.
+To enable this training, airborne assets equipped with electro-optical, infrared, synthetic-aperture radar, or moving-target indicator sensors may perform visual reconnaissance of random vehicles on public roadways, without consent, during training missions under the following conditions:

+(1) All training activities of this nature are supported by an applicable PUM or DILR that addresses the activity in detail as prescribed in this enclosure.

+(2) Proper approval authority and other applicable permissions (for example, Federal Aviation Administration approval) for the training have been acquired.

+(3) Sensors will not be used to gather, or attempt to gather, information that could lead to identifying a specific USPER or the person's identifiably unique features.

-- (4) Visual tracking of objects may be conducted only on public roadways or public lands.
-No tracking will be conducted in or around residences, businesses, or private property in general. - d.
-The use of NG unmanned aircraft systems and remotely piloted aircraft must comply with the policy in references jj and mm. - 7.
-PUMs, DILRs, and Commercial Domestic Imagery Internal Memorandums for Record.
+(4) Visual tracking of objects may be conducted only on public roadways or public lands.
+No tracking will be conducted in or around residences, businesses, or private property.

+d.
+The use of NG UAS and RPA must comply with the policy in reference hh and reference II.

+7. PUMs, DILRs, and Commercial Domestic Imagery Internal Memorandums for Record.

 a.
-For the PUM and DILR.
+PUMs and DILRs.